jiyuw/DATA_512_jiyuw/Data-512-A1/README.md

 The created visualization to compare the view counts of different access type from both APIs is shown below:
 ![view_counts](pageviews_wikipedia.png)

+The counts of pageview is always not larger than the counts of pagecounts, since pageview data excludes visits from spiders/crawlers.

+While the total page views stay approximately the same, more and more views are switching from desktop to mobile visits.

 ## Miscellaneous
 - The "pagecount" is the legacy definition of "pageview", which includes automated traffic from self-reported bots, while the "pageview" API filters these bots and only reports human traffic.
 - The mobile counts of pageviews are the sum of both mobile-web and mobile-app visits.